Film Studies MLitt

 How you'll learn

-The Film Studies MLitt incorporates a formal research training component where you will develop your research skills and methodologies.
+The MLitt includes a formal research training component where you develop research skills and methodologies (20 credits).

 Depending on your modules, you'll be assessed through a combination of: